mattlean/lean-js-app-starter/docs/developing/debugging.md

 ## Playwright Tests with Playwright Inspector

 The Playwright Inspector is a GUI tool that's an alternate method for debugging tests.
 We recommend debugging Playwright with [VS Code's Playwright extension](#playwright-tests-with-visual-studio-code) over this method, but this is the go-to option if you are not coding with VS Code.
-Also Electron Playwright tests will not work with the VS Code extension, so this is actually the best option for debugging for that scenario.
+Also Electron Playwright tests will not work with the VS Code extension, so this is actually the best option for debugging in that scenario.

 The Playwright docs have [a great guide on how to debug with the Playwright Inspector](https://playwright.dev/docs/debug#playwright-inspector).